Skip to main content

 • Action/sync execution time: solved by scaling the Runner service vertically, then horizontally.

-• Cached records & size (for syncs only): solved by scaling Postgres vertically.
+• Cached records & size (for sync functions only): solved by scaling Postgres vertically.

 Data storage